tom-gora/industrial-project/other/final_journal/markdown_base.md

 ###### Tangible Outcomes and Portfolio Development

-The primary tangible outcome, the redesigned website for the LLL Community Development Trust, serves as a concrete demonstration of applied skills.
+The primary tangible outcome, the redesigned website for the Lochwinnoch Community Development Trust, serves as a concrete demonstration of applied skills.
 There exists potential to continue collaboration with the client beyond the scope of this academic module, further developing the platform based on their evolving needs.
 Should this not materialise, the project itself provides a robust, real-world example suitable for rebranding and inclusion in my professional portfolio.
 In today's competitive job market, presenting such a comprehensive project – encompassing modern frontend development with Astro, headless CMS integration using Directus, containerized deployment via Docker, and security considerations – is significantly more impactful than theoretical exercises or smaller code snippets.
 It showcases the ability to deliver a complete, functional product.

 ###### Skill Alignment with Industry Demands